In struggling economies and highly competitive fields, finding a new job can be a real challenge.

 If you’re applying for a new job, or a first job, it’s time to clean up your social media accounts.

-Delete any photos that show you partying and drinking.
+Delete any photos that show you partying and drinking during the job search.
 Delete any pictures or videos that show you smoking or doing any sort of drugs.
 Delete controversial tweets or any photos or statements with an overtly sexual tone.
 These will NOT help you land a job!

 Once you’ve cleaned up all of your compromising photos, tweets, and posts, create a strong LinkedIn profile.
 Make sure it highlights your experience and your professional skills.